BWibo/3dcitydb-mkdocs/docs/compatibility.md

   - legacy-support
 ---

 CityGML 3.0 was officially released as a standard by the [Open Geospatial Consortium (OGC)](https://www.ogc.org/de/publications/standard/citygml/){target="blank"} in September 2021.
 CityGML 3.0 is an evolution of the previous versions 1.0 and 2.0 of CityGML.
 The latest version introduces significant modifications to the data model (see [here](https://www.asg.ed.tum.de/en/gis/projects/citygml-30/){target="blank"}), which led to the decision of a full re-implementation of 3D City Database (3DCityDB) and the toolset that comes with it.
 Compared to 3DCityDB `v4`, `v5` introduces a substantially simplified [database schema](./3dcitydb/relational-db-schema.md).
-3DCityDB `v5` is the _only version_ supporting CityGML 3.0.
+CityGML 3.0 is currently only supported by 3DCityDB `v5`.

 On this page you will find information on which versions of CityGML and its encodings are compatible to which 3DCityDB database versions and the tools you can use with each database version.
 A [compatibility overview](#compatibility-overview) is given in the table below.
-We also provide guidance on how to migrate between [CityGML versions](#) and 3DCityDB versions `v4` and `v5`.
+We also provide guidance on how to migrate between [CityGML versions](#migrate-citygml-or-cityjson-data) and [3DCityDB versions](#migrate-3dcitydb-versions) `v4` and `v5`.

 !!! tip "Backward compatibility"
     All 3DCityDB versions and tools you might know from the past remain usable, even with CityGML 3.0 data.
-Depending on use-case and versions, data or database migration may be necessary.
+Depending on your use-case and versions, data and/or database migration may be necessary.

     __Currently, only [citydb-tool](./citydb-tool/index.md) is compatible with 3DCityDB `v5`.__ However, the usage of 3DCityDB `v4` tools ([3DCityDB Importer/Exporter](https://3dcitydb-docs.readthedocs.io/en/latest/impexp/docker.html){target="blank"}, [3D Web Map Client](https://3dcitydb-docs.readthedocs.io/en/latest/webmap/docker.html){target="blank"}, [3DCityDB Web Feature Service (WFS)](https://3dcitydb-docs.readthedocs.io/en/latest/wfs/docker.html){target="blank"}) is still possible by migrating data to a 3DCityDB `v4`.

 ### Compatibility overview